GrosSlava/gaml-c/Documentation/LanguageStandard/3-Functions/04-CompileTimeCode.md

-## Compile-time
+## Compile-time code features

-- Compile-time code can access only to current function arguments
+1. Compile-time code can access only to current function arguments
-- Compile time code can use other functions
+2. Compile-time code can use other functions
-- Errors during interpretation will break compilation
+3. Errors during interpretation will break compilation
+4. Compile-time code may return bool (true/false) to indicate that this function is currently unavailable (can affect on function overloading)
+5. By default compile-time code return true

 ### Example